RTD Sensors

 There are two configurations of thermocouples for high pressure applications, which are pictured below:

-Though thermocouples are very reliable and durable, they can fail over time and need to be checked.
-Regardless of the fact that there is a very wide variety of thermocouples, all of them operate on the same basic principle of two connected wires with one of the wires being the reference and the other being the hot wire.
+Though thermocouples are very reliable and durable, they can fail over time and need to be regularly checked.
+Regardless of the wide variety of thermocouples available, they all operate on the same basic principle: two connected wires, where one wire serves as the reference junction and the other as the hot or measuring junction.

-The testing of the efficiency of a thermocouple involves the use of a multimeter.
-Below is a description of a multimeter and how to test one type of thermocouple.
+The testing of the efficiency of a thermocouple involves using a multimeter.
+Below is a description of a multimeter and instructions on how to test a thermocouple using it.

-Multimeters come in multiple forms and styles.
-Regardless of the variations, there are some basic symbols that are displayed on all types.
+Multimeters come in various forms and styles.
+Despite these variations, they all display some basic symbols that indicate their different functions.

 There are also prefixes that may be displayed as well.